ojcchar/ojcchar.github.io/_pages/contact.md

 author_profile: true
 ---

-This is my contact information.
+This is my contact information:

 Oscar Chaparro
 ojchaparroa [at] utdallas [dot] edu